 Unfortunately, I don’t know much about the history of our dresser and mirror set, but I do know it has sturdy bones and fabulous curves.
 Based on the condition of the finish when we found it, I would say it has lived a full life!

 I started by sanding the top of the dresser because the veneer on it was so rough.
 I wanted a smooth surface for painting.
-When the entire area felt smooth, I base coated both the dresser and the mirror with Crushed Tea.
+When the entire area felt smooth, I base coated both the dresser and the mirror with a neutral taupe color.

 Then a weird thing happened.

 As the paint was drying, a spot appeared on the top of the dresser where I had sanded.
 At first I thought it was a little splotch of “bleed through”, an area where parts of the wood or old finish seep through the new paint.
-Bleed- through is annoying, but easy to fix by covering the stain with a primer or with American Paint Company’s Top Coat then repainting.
+Bleed- through is annoying, but easy to fix by covering the stain with a primer then re-painting.

 However, on closer inspection, I realized this wasn’t a stain.
 It was a raised area of wood where it had been smooth earlier.
 The history of this piece isn’t the only mystery.
 I’m not sure what happened to cause this one area to bubble up like that, but I did not want to sand everything down a second time, repaint it and risk the bump coming back.